 In India, almost 13% of the population is suffering from heart problems.
 The more serious cases such as severe aortic stenosis (narrowing of the heart’s aortic valve) might need an open heart surgery.
 The open heart surgery or surgical AVR is a high-risk, complex procedure to perform, especially on patients above 70 years of age.
 This number of elderly patients unable to go through surgical AVR or any other viable solution goes as high as 30-40%.

-As a safer option for these high-risk patients, TAVI came into being.
+As a safer option for these high-risk patients, transcatheter aortic valve replacement came into being.
 It is a minimally invasive procedure of replacing a damaged aortic valve.
-This procedure has proven to be a game changer as it brings down the risk factor to the minimum.
+TAVI procedure has proven to be a game-changer as it brings down the risk factor to the minimum.

 As the word ‘transcatheter’ in the name suggests, this less invasive surgical procedure uses a specialized catheter (a thin, hollow tube) to replace the old, damaged valve.
-Unlike a conventional open heart surgery, TAVI does not require to surgically open the chest.
-TAVI procedure can be performed through small openings without causing any harm to chest bones or other organs.
+Unlike a conventional open heart surgery, transcatheter aortic valve replacement (TAVR) does not require to surgically open the chest. transcatheter aortic valve replacement procedure (TAVI) can be performed through small openings without causing any harm to chest bones or other organs.

 TAVI has proven to be a boon for high-risk heart patients.

-Here are some major benefits of TAVI over conventional Surgical AVR:
+Here are some major benefits of TAVI heart surgery over conventional Surgical AVR:

-Currently, this procedure is reserved for the people whose bodies are too weak to undergo an open heart surgery.
-Therefore, the majority of the patients who undergo TAVI are over 70 years.
-Apart from these aged patients, here are some other cases for which TAVI is the best alternative to the complicated surgical procedures:
+Currently, tavr procedure is reserved for the people whose bodies are too weak to undergo an open heart surgery.
+Therefore, the majority of the patients who undergo tavr surgery are over 70 years.
+Apart from these aged patients, here are some other cases for which transcatheter aortic valve surgery is the best alternative to the complicated surgical procedures: